 Born in Surrey in 1992, Jeremy received his first musical training with the Piano at the age of eight.
-Having originally been self-taught on the organ, he gained a music award to study at Caterham School in 2003, where he began Organ lessons with Jeffrey Gray, followed by Stuart Thompson and Gerard Brooks.
-Whilst continuing his academic studies, Jeremy gained an ATCL performance diploma in Piano from Trinity College London in 2008.
+He first learnt the Organ with Jeffrey Gray at Caterham School, followed by Stuart Thompson and Gerard Brooks, and later obtained his ATCL performance diploma in Piano from Trinity College, London.

-Jeremy is a Fellow of the Royal College of Organists, and also holds the LRAM teaching diploma from the Royal Academy of Music.
-He studies the organ with Gordon Stewart, whilst being in increasing demand as a soloist, accompanist and continuo player, having recently accompanied the York Musical Society, The Stamford Bridge Singers and The Bridgeman Singers, as well as the St. Mary’s Choir School in Reigate, and the Kantanti Ensemble.
-Jeremy has performed on BBC Radio 3 and 4, and has given organ recitals across the country in venues including the Cathedrals of St. Paul’s, St. Edmundsbury, Westminster and Southwark, as well as Westminster Abbey and Reading Town Hall.
+Jeremy is a Fellow of the Royal College of Organists and holds the LRAM teaching diploma from the Royal Academy of Music.
+He is in increasing demand as an accompanist and continuo player, having performed live on BBC Radio 3 and 4, and has given organ recitals across the country in venues including the Cathedrals of St. Paul’s, St. Edmundsbury, Westminster and Southwark, as well as Westminster Abbey and Reading Town Hall.

 Aside from his musical activities, Jeremy’s other interests include cycling, classic cars and old technology.